Am0rphous/Bash/scripting/README.md

 - [Lenny Face](https://www.lennyfacecopypaste.com/) - Useful symbols and icons you can use in your scripts.

-1. _"A script should be run without errors"_
+1. _A script should be run without errors_
-2. _"It should perform the task for which it is intended"_
+2. _It should perform the task for which it is intended_
-3. _"Program logic is clearly defined and apparent"_
+3. _Program logic is clearly defined and apparent_
-4. _"A script does not do unnecessary work"_
+4. _A script does not do unnecessary work_
-5. _"Scripts should be reusable"_
+5. _Scripts should be reusable_

 ## Waiting for user input
 ````powershell